Timendus/chipception/README.md

 ## Getting started

-I came up with the project name "8ception", short for "CHIP-8 Inception", and got to work.
+I came up with the project name "Chipception", short for "CHIP-8 Inception", and got to work.

 ### So what are we up against?